BayAreaMetro/fast-trips-project/_posts/2015-04-07-How-we-will-measure-ourselves.md

 #### ----DRAFT POST---

-Federal Highways requested that we have a way to measure *how we are doing* and *how we did* for this project, so this is a summary of what we came up with.
+Federal Highways requested that we measure our performance on this project, including both monitoring our progress along the way (*Are we on track?*) and identifying the results of our efforts (*How did it work out?*).
+This post summarizes the performance measures that we selected.

 #### Considerations

-We wanted to be able to measure both *outputs* (did we do X?) and *outcomes* (did X make a difference in Y?) for three categories:
+We wanted metrics that would tie to both *outputs* (did we do X?) and *outcomes* (did our work make a difference in Y?) for three categories:

 * Tool implementation and deployment
 * Capacity building and partnerships
 * Technology transfer / research dissemination

-We wanted to use a metric that lent itself to a definitive and objective answer (i.e. yes, no, 1, 9, 33, etc)
+We wanted to use metrics that lend themselves to a definitive and objective answer (i.e. yes, no, 1, 9, 33, etc)

 We wanted to be able to conduct the evaluation without a significant amount of effort (since this request was added after we had done our budget)